DongChen06/LeetCode/README.md

 ## LeetCode in Python
 - E indicate Easy, M indicate Medium and H indicate Hard.
 - "+" means need to redo.
+- "-" means failed to solve.
+- "?" means cannot understand the purpose of this problem.

 ### Arrays (String)
 | index | date | notes |